History of Quebec City: Military and warfare

 In 1620, the construction of a wooden fort called Fort Saint-Louis started under the orders of Samuel de Champlain; it was completed in 1626.
 In 1629, the Kirke brothers under English order took control of Quebec City, holding the town until 1632 when the French resumed possession.
 In 1662, to save the colony from frequent Iroquois attacks during the Beaver Wars, Louis XIV dispatched one hundred regulars to the colony.
-Three years later, in 1665, Lieuitenant-General de Tracy arrived at Quebec City with four companies of regular troops.
+Three years later, in 1665, Lieutenant-General de Tracy arrived at Quebec City with four companies of regular troops.
 Before long, troop strength had risen to 1,300.
 In 1690, Admiral Phipps' Anglo-American invasion force failed to capture Quebec City during King William's War.
 Under heavy French artillery fire, the English fleet was considerably damaged and an open battle never took place.
 After having used most of their ammunition, the English became discouraged and retreated.
 In 1691, Governor Louis de Buade de Frontenac constructed the Royal Battery.

 In 1711, during Queen Anne's War, Admiral Walker's fleet also failed in its attempt to besiege Quebec City, in this case due to a navigational accident.
 Walker's initial report stated that 884 soldiers perished.
 This number was later revised to 740.

 During the Seven Years' War, in 1759, the British, under the command of General James Wolfe, besieged Quebec City for three months.
 The city was defended by French general the Marquis de Montcalm.
 The very short battle of the Plains of Abraham lasted approximately 15 minutes and culminated in a British victory and the surrender of Quebec.